 Heavy equipment financing bad credit: does it exist?
-Absolutely, and here are the best equipment lenders for good & bad credit.
+Absolutely, and here are the best bad credit equipment financing options for your unique situation.
 Most companies, at some point or another, need equipment to start their business or want to upgrade their equipment in order to keep producing the quality of product or services that will keep them in business (or grow!).

 #1 Bad Credit Financing for Heavy Equipment